 \subsection{Real-World Image Super-Resolution}

-Image super-resolution (SR) \cite{dong2014learning, dong2015image, ledig2017photo, liang2021swinir, zhang2021designing, wu2024seesr} aims to reconstruct high-resolution (HR) images from degraded low-resolution (LR) observations.
-Traditional SR methods \cite{dong2014learning, dong2015image} typically rely on simple synthetic degradations (\eg, bicubic downsampling) to synthesize LR-HR training pairs, which limits their effectiveness when applied to complex and unknown degradations present in real world.
+Image super-resolution (SR)~\cite{dong2014learning, dong2016image, liang2021swinir, zhang2021designing, wu2024seesr} aims to recover high-resolution (HR) details from degraded low-resolution (LR) observations.
+Early SR methods~\cite{dong2014learning, dong2016image} primarily utilize simple synthetic degradations to generate training pairs, which often fail to generalize to complex and stochastic degradations in real world.

-To bridge this domain gap, generative adversarial networks (GANs) \cite{goodfellow2014generative, zhu2017unpaired, karras2019style} were introduced to perform real-world SR (Real-SR) with more complex degradations.
-Pioneering works like SRGAN \cite{ledig2017photo} demonstrated that combining adversarial objectives with perceptual losses yields significantly better visual quality than relying solely on pixel-wise constraints.
-Building upon this, subsequent research shifted focus toward explicit degradation modeling.
-For instance, BSRGAN \cite{zhang2021designing} incorporates a random shuffle of diverse degradation operators to simulate real-world conditions, providing a robust training baseline.
-Real-ESRGAN \cite{wang2021real} further extends this paradigm via a high-order degradation modeling process, improving the robustness of the data synthesis pipeline and boosting Real-SR performance.
-However, the inherent instability of adversarial training and the limited capacity of discriminators to assess diverse natural image distributions pose significant challenges.
-Consequently, GAN-based Real-SR methods frequently suffer from mode collapse and are highly prone to generating unnatural visual artifacts.
-Although subsequent method \cite{liang2022details, xie2023desra, zhang2022perception, wang2019deep} effectively mitigate these artifacts, they still struggle to synthesize highly natural and photorealistic details, ultimately bounding their generative upper limit.
+To bridge this gap, Generative Adversarial Networks (GANs)~\cite{goodfellow2014generative, zhu2017unpaired, karras2019style} were introduced to perform real-world SR (Real-SR) with more complex degradations.
+Pioneering work~\cite{ledig2017photo} demonstrates that combining adversarial objectives with perceptual losses yields superior visual quality compared to traditional pixel-wise constraints.
+Building upon this, subsequent research further improves the realism and diversity of synthesized training data through explicit degradation modeling.
+Specifically, BSRGAN~\cite{zhang2021designing} employs randomly shuffled degradation operators to better approximate real-world conditions, while Real-ESRGAN~\cite{wang2021real} further extends this paradigm via a high-order degradation modeling process.
+Despite these advancements, GAN-based Real-SR methods still suffer from the instability of adversarial training and the risk of mode collapse, which are highly prone to generating unnatural visual artifacts.
+Although several refined approaches~\cite{liang2022details, zhang2022perception, wang2019deep} partially mitigate these issues, the inherent limitations of GANs continue to constrain the synthesis of highly natural and photorealistic details, ultimately bounding their generative capacity.